harrisoncramer/typeorm-typegrapqhl-api/README.md

 ### Installing NPM Packages

-This application is designed to run entirely on the docker instance, and you should not install packages locally to your `node_modules` folder because they will not get picked up.
-Instead, install them directly into the container and the changes will get mapped to your local `package.json` file, which is volume mounted.
-To install npm packages (and uninstall them) run `docker exec typeorm-api npm install PACKAGE_NAME` and `docker exec typeorm-api npm uninstall PACKAGE_NAME`
+This application is designed to run entirely on the docker instance, and you should only install packages locally to your `node_modules` folder after you install them in the instance.

-Then you can install them with `npm install` locally.
+1. Install the new `npm` package in the container `docker exec typeorm-api npm install PACKAGE_NAME`
+2. Install the packages locally by running `npm install` (no need to specify the packages, because they will get picked up in your package.json file)

 ### Production